EfecanDemir/Twitter-Sentiment-Analysis-Covid-19/README.md

 `Polarity` is the value between 1 and -1.

-`Topic` categorizes it under 7 headings during sentiment analysis.
+`Topic` categorizes it under 7 headings during sentiment analysis. (use savasy/Turkish-Bert-NLP-Pipeline)

 ## Requirements